10 Promising practices

 Example: Let’s Start a Conversation About Health . . . (video and user guide)

-Created in June 2011 by the Sudbury & District Health Unit, Let’s Start a Conversation About Health . . . and Not Talk About Health Care at All is a five-minute video highlighting that health is about much more than access to medical care.
+Created in June 2011 by Public Health Sudbury & Districts, Let’s Start a Conversation About Health . . . and Not Talk About Health Care at All is a five-minute video highlighting that health is about much more than access to medical care.
 Along with its accompanying User Guide, the video highlights that everyone has different opportunities for health, largely influenced by their social and economic conditions.
 It describes actions that various non-health sectors can take and encourages everyone—teachers, builders, dads, nurses, business women, students, politicians—to start a conversation about health . . . and not talk about health care at all.

 All SDHU staff have engaged in internal discussion sessions to build their own awareness and understanding of these tools and to explore ways to use them throughout our communities.
 The video has been shared widely among community decisions makers, agencies, and citizen groups and has sparked both conversation and action towards healthy public policy and the reduction of health inequities.
 Based on audience feedback and evaluations, the video has been adapted to reflect the diversity of languages, cultures and literacy levels that make up our community.